vitest-dev/vitest/docs/api/expect.md

 - **Type:** `ExpectStatic & (actual: any) => Assertions`

-  `expect.soft` is the same as `expect` but does not terminate test execution when the assertion fails.
-It will be marked as a test failure.
-Until the test ends, all errors will be output.
+`expect.soft` functions similarly to `expect`, but instead of terminating the test execution upon a failed assertion, it continues running and marks the failure as a test failure.
+All errors encountered during the test will be displayed until the test is completed.

   ```ts
   import { expect } from 'vitest'